rderooy/dosbox-x-wiki/Guide:MS-DOS.md

 - PC-DOS version 1.0, supports only 5.25" 8-sector 160KB (SSDD) diskettes
 - PC-DOS version 1.1, adds support for 5.25" 8-sector 320KB (DSDD) diskettes
+- MS-DOS version 1.25
-- MS-DOS version 1.25, first version available to other OEMs
+  - First version available to other OEMs
+  - Equivalent to PC-DOS 1.1 (but missing DISKCOPY, DISKCOMP, COMP and MODE utilities)
 - DOS version 2.0
-  - First to support HDDs up to 16MB (sometimes 32MB with vendor specific tools)
+  - First to support HDDs up to 16 or 32MB (depending on OEM)
-  - First to support 5.25" 180KB (SSDD) and 360KB disks (DSDD)
+  - First to support 5.25" 9-sector 180KB (SSDD) and 360KB disks (DSDD)
 - DOS version 3.0
   - First version to support FAT16 partitions up to 32MB
   - First version to support 5.25" 1.2MB disks (HD)
+  - First version to support the AT internal clock
-- DOS version 3.2 first version to support 3.5" 720kB disks (2DD)
+- DOS version 3.2, adds support for 3.5" 720kB disks (2DD)
 - DOS version 3.3
   - First version to support extended and logical partitions
   - First version to support HDDs up to 504MB